umbrand/brand/README.md

 * [Anaconda3](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for Linux

 ### Environment Setup and Make
 `bootstrap.sh` is provided to automate the environment setup.
 It installs debian pkg dependencies using `apt-get` and creates the real-time conda environment (rt), which is defined by `environment.yaml`.
 [LPCNet](https://github.com/mozilla/LPCNet/),  [hiredis](https://github.com/redis/hiredis), and [redis](https://github.com/antirez/redis/) have been included as submodules, which also get initialized by `bootstrap.sh`.
 After running bootstrap you simply need to run `make` at the project root.
-This will build all the project binaries, including submodule dependencies, and output them to `bin/`.
+This will build all the project binaries including submodule dependencies.
 Be sure to activate the conda env before running make as Makefiles dependent on cython require it.

 ```
 ./boostrap.sh